 Places (incorporated or unincorporated) with fewer than 2,500 residents and open territory.

 A seedbank stores seeds as a source for planting in case seed reserves elsewhere are destroyed.
 It is a type of gene bank.
 The seeds stored may be food crops, and/or those of rare species to protect biodiversity.
-(Wikipedia)
+(Wikipedia description of seed banks)